Pecamo/Maquereau/README.md

 # ![Maquereau logo](maquereau.png) Maquereau
-**Maquereau** is a tool to let you use your phone as a remote control for multiple applications opened on your desktop.
-Use your smartphone as a keyboard extension !
+**Maquereau** is a tool allowing you use your phone as a remote control for multiple applications opened on your desktop.
+Use your smartphone as a keyboard extension!

 ## Installation